DC Office of the State Superintendent of Education (OSSE) - Division of Health and Wellness

 -Transportation for field trips.

-To ensure an equal opportunity for all applicants, OSSE requests that applicants submit questions regarding the RFA electronically to Sam Ullery by 5:00 PM on July 19, 2017.
-To ensure a fair process, questions submitted after July 19, 2017 will not receive responses.
-Responses to questions will be published on the FAQ page by July 21, 2017.
+To ensure an equal opportunity for all applicants, OSSE requests that applicants submit questions regarding the RFA electronically to Sam Ullery by 5 p.m. on June 17.
+To ensure a fair process, questions submitted after June 17 will not receive responses.
+Responses to questions will be published on the FAQ page which will be posted online by June 25.

-Public schools and public charter schools may submit one application for each school campus.
+Public schools and pubic charter schools may submit one application for each school campus.
 DCPS schools must apply through its Office of Federal Programs and Grants.
-For more information, please contact the Grant Administration Team directly at the email listed below with your intent to apply by June 16, 2017.
+For more information, please contact the Grant Administration Team directly at email@example.com with your intent to apply by June 17, 2018.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.